gallexi/darray/README.md

          Handle to the darray points to the first element of the array.
 ```
-Because a handle to the darray is a pointer directly to the array data segment, random access of elements within the array uses the same syntax as built-in arrays.
+Because a handle to the darray is a pointer directly to the array data segment, random access of elements within a darray comes with the same syntax and speed as built-in arrays.
 ```C
 foo* my_arr = da_alloc(10, sizeof(foo));
 foo some_element = my_arr[4]; // works as expected
 ```

-## USE
+## Use
 ### Creation and Deletion
 Allocation and freeing of darrays is performed using the `da_alloc` and `da_free` functions.
 ```C